 Grant funds reflecting allowable project costs must be obligated before the end of the grant period.
-Obligated funds cover monies spent and expenses for all approved items in the FCM and FFM that your agency has incurred but not yet paid.
+Obligated funds cover monies spent and expenses for all approved items in the FCM that your agency has incurred but not yet paid.
 Your agency has up to 90 days after the end of the grant period to request reimbursement for funds obligated.

 Please be advised that 28 C.F.R.
-66.50(c) requires grantees to submit Final Financial Reports (SF-425) and to draw down the final reimbursement for expended funds within 90 days after the expiration of the grant.
+66.50(c) requires grantees to submit final SF-425s and to draw down the final reimbursement for expended funds within 90 days after the expiration of the grant.
 In addition, be advised that failure to complete the draw down of funds within the 90-day period following award expiration will result in the forfeiture of the remaining eligible balance.